 So he decided to starve Margaret into submission.

-When seen, there are a dark mist around her shoulders and she buffs sections of the castle walls until they shine like mirrors.
+When seen, there is a dark mist around her shoulders and she buffs sections of the castle walls until they shine like mirrors.

 Those that have seen Lady Margaret argue over whether she has a face or not.
 If you see her, let us know what you think.